guillembartrina/tasty-carac/README.md

 # tasty-carac
-Simple framework for program analysis based on carac
+Simple framework for static program analysis based on carac